ixanza/tranquility/README.md

 #### Preparations

 Let's get to the actual installation.
-Grab the latest release of Serenity from [the release tab](https://github.com/ixanza/serenity/releases).
+Grab the latest release of Serenity from [here](https://drive.google.com/open?id=1FnKO8IlmtZsn9_vkdi5ArmgZ7I76CW4h).

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.